aws/aws-eks-best-practices/content/cost_optimization/cost-effective.md

 3. Configure autoscaling based on App Mesh traffic

 The above scenarios are explained in a hands-on blog on ["Autoscaling EKS on Fargate with custom metrics](https://aws.amazon.com/blogs/containers/autoscaling-eks-on-fargate-with-custom-metrics/)

+****Vertical Pod Autoscaling****

+Recommend using the [Vertical Pod Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/vertical-pod-autoscaler.html) with pods running on Fargate to optimize the CPU and memory used for your applications.
+However, because changing the resource allocation for a pod requires the pod to be restarted, you must set the pod update policy to either Auto or Recreate to ensure correct functionality.

 ## Recommendations